yimuchen/SiPMCalibControl/README.md

   - [WiringPi][WiringPi]: For trigger control via GPIO
   - [Paramiko][Paramiko]: For data transfer over ssh

-For deployment for local testing on personal machines, WiringPi is not needed, but will require the user to manually setup a trigger system such that the oscilloscope will terminal nominally.
-The current configuration is done on a [Raspberry pi 3B+][raspi] running [ArchLinux Arm7][archarm].
+For deployment for local testing on personal machines, WiringPi and ADS1x15 is not needed.
+But local testing will require the user to manually setup a trigger system such that the oscilloscope will terminal nominally.
+The current configuration is done on a [Raspberry pi 3B+][raspi] running [ArchLinux Arm7][archarm], and is known to work with a typical ArchLinux machine.

 ## Installation and run commands